pgilad/grunt-dev-update/README.md

 ### Usage Examples

 #### Default Options
-These is a usage with all the options, specifying the defaults:
+Example usage with all options specified with defaults:

 ```js
 grunt.initConfig({